In demand as a conductor and historical keyboardist, Derek Tam performs regularly in the Bay Area and elsewhere.

 He has served on the faculty of the NAPA Music Festival and the San Francisco Early Music Society Recorder Workshop, and has been on staff at the American Bach Soloists Festival & Academy.

-He currently chairs the Youth Advisory Board of Early Music America.
+He chairs the Emerging Professional Leadership Council of Early Music America.

 Tam is a registered tax professional with the State of California.
 He is a graduate of Yale University.